MicrosoftDocs/well-architected/well-architected/devops/principles.md

 # Operational excellence design principles

-The principles of operational excellence are a series of considerations that can help achieve superior operational practices.
+The operational excellence design principles are a series of considerations that can help achieve superior operational practices.

 To achieve a higher competency in operations, consider and improve how software is: